Mitchell-13/DiscordBot/README.md

----

 # Snazzards Discord Bot

 ## Project Description
-This project is a customizable Discord bot that integrates AI functionalities using OpenAI's API.
+This project is a customizable Discord bot that integrates AI functionalities using OpenAI's API and Piper text-to-speech.
+Due to dependencies, this will not work on Windows Machines.

 ## Features
 - AI-based responses using OpenAI.
+- Text-to-speech using Piper TTS.
 - Modular design to easily add more features through cogs.

 ## Installation